Uniform confidence bands for nonparametric errors-in-variables regression: Introduction

 In order to locate the present paper in the context of the relevant literature, it is useful to first review measurement error models and deconvolution.
-We refer to books by \cite{Fu87}, \cite{CaRuStCr06}, \cite{Me09} and \citet[][Chapter 5]{Ho09} and surveys by \cite{ChHoNe11} and \cite{Sc16} for general references.
-The genesis of this literature features the deconvolution kernel density estimation with known error distributions \citep{CaHa88,StCa90,Fa91a,Fa91b}, followed by that with unknown error distributions \citep{DiHa93,HoMa96,Ne97,Ef97,LiVu98,DeHaMe08,Jo09,CoLa11}. \cite{DiHa93, Ne97,Ef97,Jo09,CoLa11} assume the availability of a sample from the measurement error distribution, while \cite{HoMa96,DeHaMe08} assume repeated measurements (panel data) with symmetrically and identically distributed errors.
-For repeated measurements (panel data) without symmetry of error distributions, \cite{LiVu98} propose an alternative density estimator based on Kotlarski's lemma \citep[cf.][]{Ko67,Ra92} that does not require known error distribution; see also \cite{BoRo10} and \cite{CoKa15} for further developments.
+We refer to books by \cite{CaRuStCr06,Me09,Ho09} and surveys by \cite{ChHoNe11} and \cite{Sc16} for general references.
+The genesis of this literature features the deconvolution kernel density estimation with known error distributions \citep{CaHa88,StCa90,Fa91a,Fa91b}, followed by that with unknown error distributions \citep{DiHa93,HoMa96,Ne97,Ef97,LiVu98,DeHaMe08,Jo09,CoLa11}. \citet{DiHa93, Ne97,Ef97,Jo09,CoLa11} assume the availability of an auxiliary sample from the measurement error distribution, while \citet{HoMa96,DeHaMe08} assume repeated measurements with symmetrically and identically distributed errors.
+For repeated measurements without symmetry of error distributions, \citet{LiVu98} propose an alternative density estimator based on Kotlarski's lemma \citep[cf.][]{Ko67} that does not require known error distribution; see also \cite{BoRo10,CoKa15} for further developments.
+More recently, \citet{DeHa16} propose a new approach of non-parametric deconvolution when the error distribution is unknown and there is no additional data available.
 Methods to construct confidence bands in deconvolution are developed by \cite{BiDuHoMu07,BiHo08,EsGu08,LoNi11,ScMuDu13} for the case of known error distribution, and more recently by \cite{KaSa16} for the case of unknown error distribution.
+See also \cite{AdOtWh16} for uniform confidence bands for the distribution function in a deconvolution problem.